muratk5n/thirdwave/en/README.md

 The clapping for Karzai photo shared previously was not a dig in admin for quitting on an ally.
-It was about invading and staying in the first place giving ppl false hope against entrenched forces, and not helping a country properly when they could.
+It was about US invading and staying giving ppl false hope against entrenched forces, and not helping a country properly when they could.

 ---